RoganDawes/P4wnP1_aloa/README.md

 Tzping with German lazout supporting special chars [';
 ```

-Please note, that the intended output is only achieved, if P4wnP1's keyboard layout aligns with the one of the USB host.
+Please note, that the intended output is only achieved, if P4wnP1's keyboard layout aligns with the keyboard layout
-To achieve, this is the obvious aim of the `layout` command.
+actually used by the USB host.

+The `layout` command allows to align P4wwP1's internal layout to the one of the target USB host.

 Being able to change the layout in the middle of a running HIDScript, could come in handy: Who knows, maybe you like to
-brute force the target host's keyboard layout by issuing commands with changing layouts till they achieve the desired
+brute force the target host's keyboard layout by issuing commands with changing layouts till one of the typed commands
-effect.
+achieves the desired effect.

 **Important:** The layout has global effect.
 This means if multiple HIDScripts are running concurrently and one of the
 scripts sets a new layout, all other scripts are effected immediately, too.